Chart Color Schemes

 North Manly features high concentrations of family households, with a higher-than-average median household size

 Family households account for 81.6% of all households, including 49.8% couples with children, 21.2% couples without children, and 9.9% single parent families.
-Non-family households make up the remaining 18.4%, with lone person households at 16.3% and group households comprising 2.4%.
+Non-family households constitute the remaining 18.4%, with lone person households at 16.3% and group households comprising 2.4%.
 The median household size is 3.1 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households